vejnar/miRmap/README.md

 ## Citation

-If you use miRmap in your research, please cite:
+If you use miRmap for your research, please cite:

 > Charles E. Vejnar and Evgeny M. Zdobnov<br>
 > miRmap: Comprehensive prediction of microRNA target repression strength<br>